AlecTraas/computational-geo-lab/Portfolios/Matthew.md

 Overall, I really enjoyed my time working in the computational geometry group!
 I found my favorite parts were when we all were collaborating with one another as a group towards solving a problem, as we did in our first meeting in our discussion of convex hulls, or the meeting we introduced the dijkstra's algorithm.
 Although I really enjoyed working through the PageRank algorithm this semester, in the future I would recommend focusing on group collaboration projects rather than capstone-oriented study.
 While it was interesting hearing about what other people were doing, I felt somewhat disconnected from others when we would go on our individual paths in what kind of project we were pursuing during the backend of the semester.

+I would like to thank our group mentors, Alec and Lam, for making this lab such a great and welcoming environment throughout this semester.
+I would also like to thank the group members, Kai, Ridge, Mitansh, and Anna for being so easy to talk to and willing to help me through thick and thin.
+It was such a pleasure learning and discussing with others who share a similar passion for mathematics, and this experience has been invaluable for my own growth as a mathematician.